acbrazzl/40KSim/README.md

 ### Utility Computation

-A dot-product computation of unit effectiveness calculator
+A unit effectiveness calculator.
+This model takes the dot product of stats * weapons per model to create a baseline for points.

 ### Combat Simulation